 The garden comes alive in May with harvests of asparagus, greens, carrots, radishes, and peas.

 For many gardeners, summer is all about tomatoes.
-With several thousand tomato varieties, you’ll never get bored.
+And with several thousand tomato varieties to choose from, you’ll never get bored.
 Read on to learn how to grow your own tomatoes.

 It takes a lot of water to grow food: approximately an inch every week in hot weather.
 Here’s how to use less water while growing a phenomenal vegetable garden.